 To be eligible for the Test and Trace Support Payment, an individual must:

-have been asked to self-isolate by NHS Test and Trace either because they've tested positive for coronavirus or they have recently been in close contact with someone who has tested positive or
+- have been asked to self isolate by NHS Test and Trace either because they've tested positive for coronavirus or they've NOT been fully vaccinated and have recently been in close contact with someone who has tested positive or

 Please note that where an individual meets the other criteria but